 For an automatic decoy database search, choose the Decoy checkbox on the search form.
 During the search, every time a protein sequence from the target database is tested, a decoy sequence of the same length is automatically generated and tested.
-The average amino acid composition of the decoy sequences is the same as the average composition of the target database.
 The matches and scores for the decoy sequences are recorded separately in the result file.
 When the search is complete, the numbers of matches and the false discovery rate are reported in the result header.

 This screenshot shows an example of the decoy statistics for an MS/MS search as displayed in the Protein Family Summary.
 The same information is displayed with slightly different formatting in the Select and Peptide Summaries:

 In most cases, the Mascot identity threshold is over-conservative, and better sensitivity at a given false discovery rate will be achieved by using the homology threshold.
 In this example, the significance threshold is the default, 0.05, yet the false discovery rate for matches above the homology threshold is below 5%.
 The buttons and drop down lists to the right (Protein Family Summary only) can be used to automatically adjust the significance threshold so as to achieve a specified false discovery rate.
 If we choose 5% for the homology threshold and Filter, the significance threshold is shifted to 0.071 to give the best possible sensitivity at a false discovery rate less than or equal to the requested value.

 The choice of values in the drop down list is a global setting in the options section of mascot.dat.